gowriaddepalli/Cleaning_and_getting_data/CodeBook.md

 train/subject_train.txt with test/subject_test.txt, the result of which is a 10299x1 data frame with subject IDs, and train/y_train.txt with test/y_test.txt, the result of which is also a 10299x1 data frame with activity IDs.

-* Reads features.txt and extracts only the measurements on the mean and standard deviation for each measurement.
+* Reads features.txt and extracts only the measurements on the mean and standard deviation for each measurement.The result is a 10299x66 data frame, because only 66 out of 561 attributes are measurements on the mean and standard deviation.
+All measurements appear to be floating point numbers in the range (-1, 1)..

 * Reads activity_labels.txt and applies descriptive activity names to name the activities in the data set: